sanity-io/sanity-naive-html-serializer/README.md

 ## What this package solves

 This is not a plugin, and probably does not need to be installed independently.
 Instead, it is a dependency for our translation tooling.
-If you're using any of our `TranslationsTab` plugins and need to solve a serialization issue, you can skip to the [custom serialization guide].
+If you're using any of our `TranslationsTab` plugins and need to solve a serialization issue, you can skip to the [custom serialization guide](https://github.com/sanity-io/sanity-naive-html-serializer/blob/main/docs/serialization-guide.md).

 ## What this package does